TiarkRompf/replhtml/README.md

 How to Run it
 -------------

+After downloading, use SBT to build

+      sbt update
+      sbt compile

-Use SBT to run the REPL servlet within an embedded Jetty server:
+and then run the REPL servlet within an embedded Jetty server:

       sbt run